GiadaPa/DODM-Final-Project/README.md

 5. The input suggests that the bus routes dont loop back on themselves?
 6. Currently if there are mutliple tasks that happen at the same node with a larger gap in time (meaning the person has to return to the node, we currently can't model for that)
 7. Can a person keep their bike during a task?
+8. If a person doesn't complete a task, should that come out of their personal budget?
+(Because cost is not part of the optimisation equation)